Best Floats and Weights Setup For Float Fishing Rivers

 5 Best Centerpin Floats and how to use them

-Float fishing for steelhead is very productive, this angler hooked 50 steelhead this day
+Float fishing for steelhead is very productive, this client of mine hooked 50 steelhead this day

-Float fishing for steelhead is so productive that this angler hooked 50 steelhead on a guided trip on this day.
-Another reason to learn to do it the right way.
+Float fishing for steelhead is so productive that this client of mine hooked over 50 steelhead on a guided trip on this day.
+His best day ever.
+The reason I’m picky about my floats is so I can have more days like this.

 The Float: AKA The Bobber